outoftardis/docs/templates/README.md

 ### Function description

-For projects without Doxygen, you might want to use a combinated of these:
+For projects without Doxygen, you might want to use a combination of these:

 - [the template for a function description](function_description_no_doxygen.tmpl)
 - [the template for input and output parameters](description_parameters.tmpl)